We Are Crew, Not Passengers!

 • We celebrate mistakes as opportunities for growth.

-• Math is a combination of Workshop 2.0, Socratic Seminar, Project-based learning, and Guided Math.
+• Math is a combination of Workshop 2.0, Socratic Seminar, Math Recess, Project-based learning, and Guided Math.

 • We investigate our academic, social, and emotional strengths and challenges in order to support our growing identity and our community identity.